johvahn2/sem/README.md

-THis is my read me doc.
+This is my read me doc.